LiangZhang2017/AdaptivePhysKT/README.md

 # AdaptivePhysKT
-This code is used to do knoweledge tracing.
+This code is used to do Knowledge Tracing.